schollz/pluck/README.md

 <img src="https://img.shields.io/badge/coverage-95%25-green.svg?style=flat-square" alt="Code Coverage">
 </p>

-<p align="center">Pluck text from stream in a fast and intuitive way.  :rooster:</p>
+<p align="center">Pluck text in a fast and intuitive way. :rooster:</p>

-*pluck* makes text extraction intuitive and [fast] (https://github.com/schollz/pluck#current-benchmark).
+*pluck* makes text extraction intuitive and [fast](https://github.com/schollz/pluck#current-benchmark).
 You can specify an extraction in nearly the same way you'd tell a person trying to extract the text by hand: "OK Bob, every time you find *X* and then *Y*, copy down everything you see until you encounter *Z*."

 In *pluck*, *X* and *Y* are called *activators* and *Z* is called the *deactivator*.
-The file/URL being plucked is streamed byte-by-byte into a finite state machine that keeps track of *activators*.
-Once all *activators* are found, the bytes are saved to a buffer, which is added to a list of results once the *deactivator* is found.
+The file/URL being plucked is streamed byte-by-byte into a finite state machine.
+Once all *activators* are found, the following bytes are saved to a buffer, which is added to a list of results once the *deactivator* is found.
 The file is read only once, and multiple queries are extracted simultaneously.

 ### Why?

 *pluck* was made as a simpler and faster alternative to xpath and regexp.
 Through simple declarations, *pluck* allows complex procedures like [extracting text in nested HTML tags](https://github.com/schollz/pluck#use-config-file), or [extracting the content of an attribute of a HTML tag](https://github.com/schollz/pluck#basic-usage). *pluck* may not work in all scenarios, so do not consider it a replacement for xpath or regexp.

+### Doesn't regex already do this?

+Yes basically.
+TODO ADD REGEX

 Getting Started
 ===============